 Dogs cannot really tell what they should or should not eat and, if it smells good or interesting, then it’s likely that he will eat it – nails are no exception to this.

-Are nail clippings dangerous for a dog to eat?
+Are toenails dangerous for a dog to eat?

 Probably not, but they are not the sort of thing that you should encourage your dog to eat.